-The party’s Constitution is promising therefore full equality to all religions in the future Arab state.
+The party’s constitution promises full equality to all religions in the future Arab state.
 Namely, there will be no religious state symbols and laws.
-The Founding Constitution appeals to party members “to aspire to a future more glorious and exemplary (amjad wa amthal) than the Arabs had ever achieved”.
-Because Sunni Muslims see the era of the Prophet as the summit in human past and future alike, calling upon the comrades to go higher was close to blasphemy.
-God, Islam and the shari‘a are not mentioned even once, not even when education, family, and social values are discussed.
-Thus, for example, under “Social Policy”, procreation is “a trust given … to the family and then to the state”, and “marriage is a national duty”.
-Under “The Party’s Policy in Education”, education will be “based on scientific reasoning, free from superstition and reactionary traditions (religion?)”.
+The founding constitution urges members “to aspire to a more glorious and exemplary (amjad wa amthal) future than the Arabs had ever achieved.”
+Because Sunni Muslims see the era of the Prophet as the peak of humanity’s past and future alike, calling upon the comrades to go beyond was close to blasphemy.
+God, Islam, and the sharīʿa are not mentioned once, even when education, family, and social values are discussed.
+Thus, for example, under “Social Policy,” procreation is “a trust given … to the family and then to the state” and “marriage is a national duty.”
+Under “The Party’s Policy in Education,” education will be “based on scientific reasoning, free from superstition and reactionary traditions.”

-Helfont missed those parts, including “the only bond”.
-Some thirty years later, in Ba’thi Baghdad, in a party discussion, a comrade asked ‘Aflaq: “How shall we reconcile the positive position towards religion with Ba’th secularism?”
-The Founding Father did not mince words: “Islam is our history and our heroism”, and there is “an organic connection between Arabism and Islam”.
-And yet, “secularism means that the constitution and the laws do not prefer one religion (madhhab) over another.”
-Already the regime’s July 1970 constitution included “Islam is the state religion”, but no more.
-As will be shown below, in the 1990s many new laws did prefer one religion.
-Helfont also missed the absence of an expected component: as mentioned above, the Founding Constitution left out God and Islam.
-The Ba’th Foundation Constitution is implicitly atheistic.
+Helfont overlooks this evidence, including the point about “the only bond.”
+Some 30 years later, in a party discussion in Baʿthist Baghdad, a comrade asked ʿAflaq: “How shall we reconcile the positive position towards religion with Baʿth secularism?”
+The founding father stated clearly that “Islam is our history and our heroism” and spoke of “an organic connection between Arabism and Islam,” yet opined that “secularism means that the constitution and the laws do not prefer one faith (madhhab) over another.”
+The July 1970 constitution stated that “Islam is the state religion” but no more.
+As will be shown below, in the 1990s many new laws did favor one faith over others.
+Helfont also ignores the fact that the Baʿth founding constitution left out God and Islam: It is implicitly atheistic.

-Helfont is deeply impressed by ‘Aflaq’s wish to reform Islam: “Aflaq maintained that Baʿthism was a ‘return to a clear and sound religion which is completely applicable to its original goals [in the 7th century AD]’”.
-So, to Helfont, a Christian-born secularist, Communist-leaning, probably an atheist, intended to reform Islam.
-But the Islam for which ‘Aflaq felt “deep love” was not Islam, because it was strictly personal, rather than communal; it was separated from politics, and free from religious precepts.
-The only aspects of Islam that ‘Aflaq preached for were a beloved historical memory, spirituality, and an ethereal belief in some god, because the Baʿthis are in an emotional need for one.
+Helfont is deeply impressed by ʿAflaq’s wish to reform Islam: “Aflaq maintained that Baʿthism was a return to a clear and sound religion which is completely applicable to its original goals.”
+Helfont believes a Christian-born secularist, Communist-leaning, probably an atheist, intended to reform Islam.
+However, the Islam for which ʿAflaq felt “deep love” was not Islam as such because it was strictly personal, not communal, separate from politics, and free from religious precepts.
+The only aspects of Islam that ʿAflaq urged were the cherishing of historical memory, spirituality, and a nebulous belief in some kind of god because the Baʿthists emotionally needed one.

-Perhaps ‘Aflaq’s most bewildering sentence was: “[T]here is no Arab who is not a Muslim”.
-So, the Christians, the Druze, the ‘Alawites, whose mother tongue is Arabic, are all Muslims.
-If one reads the text fully and carefully, though, it is not what it seems.
-The Ba’th positioned Islam, he explained, “as a decisive moral, intellectual and social revolution in history.”
-As such, Islam is “at the heart of Arab nationalism”.
-“In this meaning there is no Arab who is not a Muslim … Arabism means Islam in that [historical] sublime interpretation.”
-So, Islam to Arab nationalists is a beloved cultural “heritage”.
-But did all his readers pay full attention?
-Because of his equivocal rhetoric and profuse praise of Islam, ‘Aflaq left behind him a wake of ambiguity that beguiled and bewildered many, including Helfont.
+Perhaps ʿAflaq’s most bewildering sentence on this topic was: “[T]here is no Arab who is not a Muslim.”
+So, the Christians, the Druze, and the ʿAlawites, whose mother tongue is Arabic are all Muslims too.
+A careful reading of the text, though, reveals it is not what it seems.
+The Baʿth situated Islam, he explains, “as a decisive moral, intellectual and social revolution in history.”
+As such, Islam is “at the heart of Arab nationalism.”
+“In this meaning, there is no Arab who is not a Muslim … Arabism means Islam in that sublime interpretation.”
+So, Islam to Arab nationalists is a cherished cultural heritage, but did all his readers fully understand this?
+Because of his equivocal rhetoric and profuse praise of Islam, ʿAflaq left an ambiguity in his wake that has beguiled and bewildered many, including Helfont.